Problems

 Use neutral, non-shaming language about bowel movements

-Avoid pressure, forcing, or punishment—which cannot override physiology and will only prolong the struggle
+Avoid pressure, forcing, or punishment — which will only prolong the struggle